-- $\bullet$ 12 GW offshore wind build-out has been targeted in order to reach the 20 % renewable mix towards 2030 and up to 35 % by 2040 - · The government announced 'Green New Deal' to fast track the build-out of renewable projects and industries - Authorities have further announced the 9th power supply demand plan in Jan.
-2021 confirming renewable energy will be 77.8 GW to towards 2034 this equals 62.3 GW new renewable capacity and of those 25 GW is expected from wind power - · Floating lidars deployed and site exclusivity secured off the coast of Incheon to collect data for potential offshore wind sites of 1.6 GW - Hydrogen Act announced in February 2021 and road map for implementation will follow mid 2021 - MoU with POSCO Group to expand relations and support the development of Ørsted's 1.6GW offshore wind project
+- 12 GW offshore wind build-out by 2030 has been targeted by South Korea under its 'Green New Deal'.
+A Wind Power Special Act is now being drafted which would potentially streamline offshore wind planning and consenting under a 'one-stop shop' system - In the wider electricity sector, a 35 % renewable mix towards 2030 and up to 42 % by 2034 is targeted under the 9th Basic Plan on Supply and Demand of Electricity.
+The plan also confirms renewable energy will be 77.8 GW to towards 2034 this equals 62.3 GW new renewable capacity and of those 25 GW is expected from wind power.
+The Carbon Neutrality Framework Act passed in 2021 also formally legislates for net-zero by 2050, and targets at least 35% GHG emissions reductions from 2018 levels by 2030 - The baseline of OSW REC multiplier is increased from 2.0 to 2.5 and REC mandate has been reformed from 10% by 2022 to 25% by 2026 - · Floating lidars deployed and site exclusivity secured off the coast of Incheon to collect data for potential offshore wind sites of 1.6 GW - Hydrogen Act announced in February 2021 setting targets for 15GW of hydrogen fuel cells for power generation and production of 6.2 million hydrogen FCEVs by 2040 - MoU with POSCO Group to expand relations and support the development of Ørsted's 1.6GW offshore wind project and hydrogen